 2. Operational Induction

-Human Resource Managers also govern the onboarding of any new staff or team members.
+Human Resource Managers can save time and money with a Human Resources Management programme, like an online Higher Certificate in HR.
+This is because HR also governs the onboarding of any new staff or team members.
 This can also save a lot of time for managers who simply do not have the capacity to show their new team members the general ropes.
-Managers can rest assured that by the time a fresh employee is introduced, they have already been familiarized with how the company works.
-This means that they can concentrate on your work performance and not showing you where the closest bathroom is located.
+Managers can rest assured that by the time a newly inducted employee is introduced, they have already been familiarized with how the company works.
+This means that they can concentrate on an employee’s capabilities and work performance and not waste time having to show someone where the closest bathroom is located.

 3. Nurturing Talent & Loyalty

 Are you interested in studying Human Resource Management as a career?
-Perhaps you’d just like to add this to your growing collection of managerial skills in the workplace?
-Either way, contact us to discuss the benefits of taking our Human Resource Management programme.
+Or, perhaps you’d just like to add this to your growing collection of managerial skills in the workplace?
+This is an excellent step in the right direction for the ambitious manager, regardless of your particular discipline, to help streamline resources and operations.
+Whatever your ultimate goal and objective, we can assist by offering a wide range of HR courses and programmes, many of which can be offered online via distance education.
+Contact MANCOSA to discuss the benefits of taking our Human Resource Management programme.